wordbit/wordbit/content/posts/infinite-contrast.md

 How expensive these displays end up being (and how good they really are) remains to be seen, as CES is notorious as a hive of scum, villainy, and vapourware.
 Sony is also jumping on the QD-OLED train this year, so the hype is real, but QD-OLED TVs will likely be more expensive than LG's OLEDs.
 I assume, however, that LG will continue to supply OLEDs to Samsung and Sony, which is great for LG and their bottom line.

+I agree with [Caleb Denison's take](https://youtu.be/zUAFkWtuxZU) - LG has gotten very good at making OLED panels and has nothing to worry about in the short-term, but in the long-term, it depends on whether LG has "something cooking in its super-secret tech kitchen, and if they do, it's going to need to be super tasty".

-Indeed, in 2021, OLED shipments were on an [upwards trajectory](https://www.oled-a.org/2021-oled-panel-yy-shipments-and-revenue-up-47-and-273-respectively_070421.html), and 2022 will continue that trend as OLED starts to go mainstream.
+But right now, OLED shipments are on an [upwards trajectory](https://www.oled-a.org/2021-oled-panel-yy-shipments-and-revenue-up-47-and-273-respectively_070421.html), and 2022 will continue that trend as OLED starts to go mainstream.
 One of the main reasons for OLEDs rise in popularity and profitability are smartphone manufacturers.
 In particular, Apple, the biggest player in the game, is going all-in on OLED for iPhones, Apple Watches, and are rumoured to bring it to iPads and MacBooks in the future as well.

 Also, foldable Android phones with flexible OLED screens are making a big splash on the bleeding edge and could signal a sea-change in the smartphone form factor if they continue to capture consumer interest.